This is a test.

 July 1, 2022

 Has a puppy just joined your household?
 Good for you!
 Having a puppy is definitely lots of fun, but it also entails quite a bit of work.
 Training and socialization are both crucial parts of puppy parenting.
-Another thing that is a must at this stage?
+Another essential aspect of caring for your new furry friend is ensuring they receive proper veterinary care.
+Our veterinary wellness and pet vaccinations services can help keep your puppy healthy as they grow.
+Along with these important aspects of puppy care, another thing that is a must at this stage?
 Puppyproofing.
 Little Fido is going to want to taste test anything and everything he can get his paws on, and figure out what is and isn’t safe.
 A local Brampton, ON vet offers some tips on this below.

 Small/Sharp Objects